BCDevOps/developer-experience/docs/resource-tuning-recommendations.md

 The observations from the testing can be summarized as follows:

-- CPU Limit has the largest affect on Startup Performance
+- CPU Limit has the largest effect on Startup Performance
-- CPU Request has little affect on Startup Performance
+- CPU Request has little effect on Startup Performance
 - The gain from a CPU Limit of 500m to 1000m is major
 - The gain from a CPU Limit of 1000m to 2000m is minor
-- One ideal configuration looks like:
+- One ideal configuration looks like this:
   - CPU Request: 100m
   - CPU Limit: 1000m+
   - Memory Request: 512M